a-barinov/liteqube/README.md

  - With preview enabled, any file sent to print qube will be opened in pdf previewer (zathura-pdf-poppler by default), you can then print it from there to any installed printer and with any options.
 In addition to creating core-print qube, setup script can create "Qubes Printer" for selected qubes, that is based on cups-pdf.
 You can then print to this printer, and resulting pdf will be sent to core-print automatically.
 In case you don't enable print file preview, this creates almost seamless printing experience with printer shared across multiple qubes.

+### Mail
+Liteqube mail setup assumes you have offline qube with mail reader (e.g. Thunderbird) that uses two separate qubes, core-getmail and core-sendmail to receive and sent mail; getmail and msmtp are used for this.
+Installer will create needed configs for you, and you can tweak those later if desired.
+Getmail configs are in core-getmail qube in `/home/user/getmail` dir; with one dir per account and `getmailrc`config file in each folder.
+Please note that default config assumes deleting received mail from server.
+Msmtp config is located in `/etc/protect/template.core-sendmail/home/user/.msmtprc.`in debian-core qube.

+Since some mail readers (e.g. Thunderbird) cannot use command line to receive and send mail, a small adapter is created, that emulates pop3 and smtp server on ports 1110 and 1025 respectively.
+The adapter is put into `/home/user/.mail` folder in your mail qube.
+To use it, run Thunderbird through it (`~/.mail/lq-mailer thunderbird`) and create an account that receives mail via pop3 on localhost:1110 (you can use any username and password) and sends mail through localhost:1025 {Connection security: None, Authentication method: No authentication}.

+To automatically check mail every 30 minutes (configurable), a systemd user service can be created in dom0.

 ### Templating mechanism
 This is the key service allowing Liteqube to run different disposable qubes off the same template.
 It runs very early on boot and checks private partition to ensure it contains only the files needed.
 Any file not fitting the configuration is put into quarantine or deleted.
 Setup is driven by `/etc/protect` folder that has 4 components: